bachelor-2014/report/v2/software.md

 ##Summary
-The software used to control Splotbot is written in Python and uses the Printrun application, also written in Python, to send G-Code instructions to the Arduino controller, which controls the hardware.
+The software used to control Splotbot is written in Python and uses the Printrun application, also written in Python, to send G-code instructions to the Arduino controller, which controls the hardware.
 EvoBot is inherently different in that the Arduino board is replaced with the BeagleBone Black, as the robot must be standalone.
 This also means the software runs on the BeagleBone Black rather